GitAlongLittleCodies/IMGD5010-A02-p5jsProject/README.md

       When you run on odd seconds, load the LIT BULB.
 ```

-Origially, I really wanted to animate the scene by progressing frames via refreshing the browser.
+Originally, I really wanted to animate the scene by progressing frames via refreshing the browser.
 The assignment is clear to write out instructions for a static image.
 The lightbulb approach takes the concept of my first and scales it to fit the deliverables...
 I hope.

 ![PrimitiveResizableLightbulb](https://github.com/user-attachments/assets/09e4b422-05ee-4de5-b0d9-01e9982d0a4a)